-A 401(k) is an employer-sponsored retirement savings plan that lets employees contribute a portion of their pre-tax wages.
+A 401(k) is an employer-sponsored retirement savings plan that lets employees contribute a portion of their wages.
 The money is then invested and can grow over time.
 Employers may also match contributions up to a certain dollar amount or percentage.

 How 401(k) plans work